Transilien Line U: Chronology

-Realization of infrastructures
+History

-On August 2, 1839, the current section linking La Défense to the Viroflay connection was put into service as part of the line from Paris-Saint-Lazare to Versailles-Rive-Droite.
+On 2 August 1839 the current section linking La Défense to the Viroflay connection was put into service as part of the line from Paris-Saint-Lazare to Versailles-Rive-Droite.
 The latter is the second created in Île-de-France after the line from Paris-Saint-Lazare to Saint-Germain-en-Laye.
 It makes it possible to link Paris to Versailles in a shorter time, to bring many visitors to the castle, which is at the end of its restoration, and to bring economic development to the region.